 How I See San Francisco: Ape Hashbury

-Ape Hashbury is the official mascot of the Alaska Airlines Bay to Breakers Race.
+Ape Hashbury is the official mascot of the Bay to Breakers Race.
 Whether running - and completing! - the 12K course, or taking pictures with the best fans in the world at the two-day Expo and at the Finish Line Festival, you won't be able to miss the pink gorilla throughout race weekend.
 Here is a little bit on how Ape Hashbury sees San Francisco.

 You can register for this year's race here.
+Use code SFTravel25 for 25% off registration (restricted to the first 20 uses).

 How are your preparing for the Bay to Breakers this year?